Elizabeth-Ann de Massy: Biography

 Although Elizabeth-Ann was born out of wedlock, her parents married in 1951, thus legitimizing her, and placing her in line to the throne.
-Baroness Elizabeth-Ann could represent the Sovereign Prince of Monaco at official events.
+Elizabeth-Ann could represent the Sovereign Prince of Monaco at official events.

 She was the eldest of three siblings; the others were Christian Louis (born 1949) and Christine Alix (1951–1989).
 She was one of the four junior bridesmaids at the wedding of her uncle Rainier III with Grace Kelly.